brucemoran/EGAsubmit/README.md

 # EGAsubmit: helper Nextflow for [EGA](https://ega-archive.org/) submission

 ## Remit
-This repo is an attempt to make submission less laborious. \n
+This repo is an attempt to make submission less laborious.

-It does not automate every aspect of EGA submission. \n
+It does not automate every aspect of EGA submission.

 It is designed for fastq, maybe we will include CRAM or other formats but for now it allows single and paired fastq formats.

 ## Overview
-The hardest part of EGA submission (to my novice eye) is EGAcryptor and linking files and samples using CSVs. \n
+The hardest part of EGA submission (to my novice eye) is EGAcryptor and linking files and samples using CSVs.

-This seems like a task suited to Nextflow. \n
+This seems like a task suited to Nextflow.

-We take input as a CSV indicating sampleID, /path/to/read1.fastq.gz, /path/to/read2.fastq.gz and use these as input to EGAcryptor and EGA-formatted CSV-generating processes.\n
+We take input as a CSV indicating sampleID, /path/to/read1.fastq.gz, /path/to/read2.fastq.gz and use these as input to EGAcryptor and EGA-formatted CSV-generating processes.

 These will then be output to the specified directories, leaving you a relatively straightforward clicky job in [the submitter portal](https://ega-archive.org/submitter-portal/)